-The Air Check \checkmark O2 monitor uses a 4-position joystick with a center pushbutton for selecting menus and changing values.
+The Air Check $\checkmark$ O2 monitor uses an 8-position joystick with a center pushbutton for selecting menus and changing values.
 The joystick is programmed to standard protocol as follows:

 NOTE: The joystick has a built-in delay to prevent accidental tampering of the menus. deliberate entries are required.